Quick Answer

 Spotify is no longer a “slow growth” platform for new artists.

-If you don’t adapt now, your streams may grow — but your income won’t.
+If you don’t adapt your distribution and marketing strategies now, your stream counts may grow — but your income won’t.

 Release Your Music Globally With Last Play Distro